christiangruber1234/regatta_nmea_simulator/README.md

 Lightweight NMEA 0183 UDP simulator for testing marine software without a boat.
 It generates realistic GPS and wind sentences and broadcasts them to a configurable host and port.

+Fork note: This project was originally created by Christian Heiling and was forked from his repository: [REPLACE-WITH-REPO-LINK].

 ## What it does

 - Sends a continuous stream of NMEA 0183 sentences over UDP: